 - 1. Protect school IT resources by careful and considerate use of equipment and networks, reporting faults and minimising the risk of introducing computer viruses or similar to the system. - 2.
-Protect individuals from harmful or inappropriate material accessible via the Internet or transportable on computer media. - 3.
-Protect the confidentiality of individuals and of school matters and safeguard Users by complying with relevant legislation, including: - Data Protection Act 2018 - Privacy and Electronic Communications Regulations - Copyright, Designs and Patent Act 1988 - Computer Misuse Act 1990 - Counter-Terrorism and Security Act 2015 (encompassing the "Prevent Duty" - The Regulation of Investigatory Powers Act (RIPA) 2000 - WEEE Regulations 2006, the Environmental Protection Act 1990, the Waste Management Regulations 2006.
+Protect individuals from harmful or inappropriate material accessible via the Internet or electronic media. - 3.
+Protect the confidentiality of individuals and of school matters and safeguard Users by complying with relevant legislation, including: